-The impact of the pandemic accelerated digital transformation at a pace never seen before.
-The early stages of lockdown, with the need to enforce social distancing or send contact center employees home, led to long call wait times for many consumers.
+The pandemic accelerated digital transformation at a pace never seen before.
+The early stages of lockdown, with the need to enforce social distancing or send contact centre employees home, led to long call wait times for many consumers.
 When digital became the default, many organizations realized that their self-service experiences weren’t up to scratch.

 Building the case

 When building the business case you should prioritise the KPIs that matter most to executive decision-makers and wherever possible attach these to a financial value.
 For example, what would the financial impact be if assisted service could deliver the right content at the right time to your agents so that the average case handle time decreases by 20%?
 What would your average cost per contact look like if you could enable self-service for an additional 30% of inbound calls using conversational service automation?
 How much agent time could you save by handling 50% of your webchats using Intelligent Virtual Assistants?

 'Excellent Customer Experience' is a great aim for any project, but definitive benefits such as 'reducing overall agent time by 30% by using chatbots and speech assistants’ are needed to sell the idea of service automation to key stakeholders.

 So below we have listed the areas we think you should cover - include specific numbers wherever you can.